jadjoubran/promyfill/README.md

-# Promifill
+# Promyfill

-Promifill saves you from shipping polyfill code to all browsers.
+Promyfill saves you from shipping polyfill code to all browsers.
 Your own polyfill URL will be loaded only if needed.

-✅ Promifill is < 500 Bytes.
+✅ Promyfill is < 500 Bytes.

 # Usage